 The hatch to match: Black caddis in July

-Nearest town for a burger and a beer: Fort Smith, Montana
+Nearest town for a burger and a beer: Hardin, Montana

 Home to some of Montana’s best guides and top-rated fly-fishing lodges, a trip to the Bighorn River is a special Montana fly fishing trip.
 Located in eastern Montana, set out on its own from the rest of our blue-ribbon rivers in Montana.
 It flows out of the Pryor Mountains and is less than two hours from Billings, Montana.